AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54040-created-field-is-blank-in-order-details-page.md

 ---
-title: "ACSD-54040: [!UICONTROL Created] field is blank in order details page when B2B modules are enabled."
+title: "ACSD-54040: The [!UICONTROL Created] field is blank in order details when B2B modules are enabled"
-description: Apply the ACSD-54040 patch to fix the Adobe Commerce issue where the [!UICONTROL Created] field is blank in order details page when B2B modules are enabled.
+description: Apply the ACSD-54040 patch to fix the Adobe Commerce issue where the [!UICONTROL Created] field is blank on the order details page when B2B modules are enabled.
 feature: B2B
 role: Admin, Developer
 ---
-# ACSD-54040: Created field is blank in order details page when B2B modules are enabled.
+# ACSD-54040: *[!UICONTROL Created]* field is blank in order details when B2B modules are enabled.

-The ACSD-54040 patch fixes the issue where there is the *[!UICONTROL Created] field is blank on the order details page* when B2B modules are enabled.
+The ACSD-54040 patch fixes the issue where the *[!UICONTROL Created] field remains blank on the order details page* when B2B modules are enabled.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.40 is installed.
 The patch ID is ACSD-54040.
-Please note that the issue is fixed in Adobe Commerce 2.4.7.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions